 - Implementation = Reactionary damage-control and mad scramble by support staff, help desk, subject matter experts.
 Includes those who look back at Training with that look of disgust on their faces inferring we did a lousy job of creating a state of readiness in the workforce.
 Excessive finger pointing to place the blame on somebody…anybody else.

 Why?
 Goes back to the difference between recall knowledge versus reference knowledge.
 The latter plays the larger role these days because there is waaay too much for a humanoid type person to recall.
-Training should focus on participants being proficient in “recalling” where the “reference” content resides…when to use it…how to access it at the moment of need…and how to use it in the context of their respective workflow…not recalling how to do every transaction in the software.
+Training should focus on participants being proficient in “recalling” where the “reference” content resides…when to use it…how to access it at the moment of need…and how to use it in the context of their respective workflows…versus the burden to remember/recall how to do every transaction in the software.

-Of course, at the time, no one…especially me…was thinking in terms of learning ecosystems, or continuous learning, or just-in-time, or PS assets, or learning @ the point of work, or any of that.
+Of course, at the time, no one…especially me…was thinking in terms of learning ecosystems, or continuous learning, or just-in-time, or performance support assets, or EPS technology, or any of that.
 The training paradigm of the day did exactly what it was supposed to do, but the scope was limited by nature of the paradigm itself.
-That is where the idea for the Learning Continuum came from – a selfish move on my part to build a self-defense solution.
+That is where the idea for the Learner-to-Performer Continuum came from – where performance is driven at the Point of Work through the use of an Extended Blend design technique – a selfish move on my part to build a self-defense solution.
 Whatever gets you there, right?

 Seriously, issues creating havoc for the Help Desk could not be solved by our Flash-based e-learning content, nor the binders full of of beautifully formatted information used by instructors in the classroom segments of the training blend.
-All the pain came from transaction-level roadblocks – role-specific and task-centric moments of need – especially #3 trying to remember or apply.
+All the pain came from transaction-level roadblocks – role-specific and task-centric moments of need – at the Point of Work – especially at moment #3 trying to remember or apply.
 [See Figure #1] If you have been a reader of my blog for a while, this is not new, so excuse the repetition.
-In this model, we handled…as our paradigm allowed…the first two moments of need.
+In this model, we handled…as our paradigm allowed…the first two moments of need – ONLY!
 The Help Desk was left to fend for themselves on the other three moments.
-The Learning Continuum changed that line of thinking.
+Integrating the Continuum changed that line of thinking.

 • No training would be designed or developed until clear indications of performance expectations and tangible evidence of performance outcomes had been identified and mapped at the task level…and by role.

-• No training would be designed without integration of PS assets that would be re-usable to the extent that simulations by the LEARNER would use the EXACT PS they would be expected to use in the post-training work context as a PERFORMER.
+• No training would be designed without integration of PS assets through Extended Blend that would be re-usable to the extent that simulations by the LEARNER would use the EXACT PS they would be expected to use in the post-training work context as a PERFORMER and via the same technology whether in class or at the point of work.

-• No training would be delivered that the Help Desk would be excluded from the use of…and the access to…all PS assets that the end-users would use.
-They would be enabled to “push” PS on demand to any user in distress anywhere within the workflow.
+• No training would be delivered the Learners that the Help Desk would be excluded from the use of…and the access to…all PS assets that the end-users would use.
+The Help Desk would be enabled to “push” PS on demand to any user in distress anywhere within the workflow.

-• No deployment would ever be allowed to reach GoLive until the necessary PS assets were in place…in whatever repository was available…and today that new Web 2.0 technology is the Embedded Performer Support System [EPSS] and every end-user knew how and when to access them…from whatever device in their possession…from wherever they might be…and when the moment of need surfaced.
+• No deployment would ever be allowed to reach GoLive until the necessary PS assets were in place…in whatever repository was available…and with technology in place supporting EPS, and every end-user knows how and when to access them…from whatever device in their possession…from wherever they might be…and when the moment of need surfaces.

 When you look at these “promises” I made to myself you will find some of them fall outside the scope, and in some cases, the capability of Training.
 If you find that to be true, you may be living in a broken, out-dated paradigm too.
-No offense intended, but the shortcomings of Training will never be addressed effectively until we get downstream and have the ability to implement learning and support in the work context.
-This implies a new discipline called Embedded Performer support [EPS]
+No offense intended, but the shortcomings of Training will never be addressed effectively until we get downstream and have the ability to implement learning and support in the work context to the point of full adoption.
+This implies a new discipline called Embedded Performer Support [EPS]

 Deploying training is not enough, no matter how good your Flash or HTMLx developers may be.